nehar2906/SkillCraft_WebDev_Projects/SCT_WD_01/README.md

 SkillCraft Technology – Web Development Internship (November 2025)

 ### 🖥 Project Title:
-**Artistry Haven – Handmade Crafts Landing Page**
+**Eloura Crafts – Handmade Crafts Landing Page**

 ### 🧠 Objective:
-To create a simple, responsive landing page that showcases handmade crafts, pottery, and paintings with an elegant layout and interactive elements.
+To create a simple, responsive landing page that showcases handmade crafts, pottery, paintings & more with an elegant layout and interactive elements.

 ### ⚙️ Tools & Technologies Used:
 - HTML